Oscura Mountains: Climate

 The Oscura Mountains are a Sky island rising above semi-arid steppe and arid desert.
 The higher elevations of the mountains result in cooler temperatures and higher precipitation.
 The surrounding areas receive about 10 inch annually in precipitation while the higher elevations of the Oscuras receive from 16 inch to 20 inch average precipitation which is sufficient to support a pinyon-juniper woodland.
 Surface water is rare except for ephemeral streams on the east side of the range and a few springs.
 Most precipitation is received between July and October.
 Average maximum temperatures at North Oscura peak, elevation 7976 feet, are from 27.3 C in June to 5.2 C in January.
 Average minimum temperatures range from 13.5 C in July to -3.2 C in January.

 Flora and fauna

 Five vegetation types typical of New Mexico clothe the Oscura mountains.
 At the highest elevations is a pinyon woodland mainly on the eastern slopes and consisting mostly of two-needle pinyon.
 Below the pinyons in elevation on the eastern flanks is a juniper woodland interspersed with savannas.
 Still lower on the eastern slopes and also on the western slopes is montane scrub, consisting mostly of mountain mahogany and wavy leaf oak.
 Chaparral consisting mostly of shrub live oak and grassland dominated by blue gramma is found at low to mid elevations.
 Large animals include mule deer, black bear, and the non-native oryx.
+This mountain range is the exclusive home of the Oscura Mountains Colorado Chipmunk, a local subspecies of the Colorado Chipmunk.